 The exhibition space will be book-ended by two film works, shot in 16mm and transferred to digital.
 Representing the performative aspect of Johnson’s practice, The New Black Yoga (2011) is a short film depicting an enigmatic scenario in which five African-American men perform choreographed movements on a deserted beach.
 Their gestures alternately appear balletic, athletic, and martial, conjuring a range of potential narratives that ultimately remain elusive.
 Samuel in Space, commissioned by Ballroom Marfa, Marfa, Texas, in 2013, continues the trajectory as a singular, totemic black male dancer observes the vast high desert landscape before him and, in a combination of dance and gymnastics, tumbles through the desert at sunrise.
 In both works, the black male body is a site of reflection on histories past and progression towards rejuvenation and new meaning in the future.

-The exhibition will be accompanied later in the summer by a fully illustrated catalogue, featuring install images of the exhibition at Lismore.
+The exhibition will be accompanied by a fully illustrated catalogue, to be launched 21 September, featuring install images of the exhibition at Lismore.

 The exhibition is kindly supported by Hauser & Wirth.
 Images courtesy the artist and Hauser & Wirth.